 K-12 SCHOOL COUNSELING PROGRAM

-School counselors provide direct counseling services to students through school counseling core curriculum (classroom), and small group and individual counseling.
-While school counselor work from a proactive, preventive model, they also provide response services are activities designed to meet students’ immediate needs and concerns.
-Responsive services may include counseling in individual or small-group settings or crisis response.
+School counselors provide direct counseling services to students through school counseling core curriculum (classroom), small groups, and individual counseling.
+While school counselors work from a proactive, preventive model, they also provide response services and work together to meet students’ immediate needs and concerns.
+Responsive services may include brief individual sessions and/or small groups to target specific needs, or crisis response.

-Indirect services are provided on behalf of student as a result of school counselors’ interactions with others including referrals for additional assistance, consultation and collaboration with parents, teachers, other educators and community organizations.
-Some indirect activities may include:
+Indirect services are provided on behalf of student as a result of school counselors’ interactions with others.
+This may include referrals for additional assistance, community outreach, and consultation and collaboration with parents, teachers, other educators.
+Indirect activities may include:

 - Community outreach

 - Directing parents and students to school and community resources

 - School-wide interventions & initiatives that improve school culture and climate